annomator/annomator_1.0/setup/Setup_Annomator.md

 It is recommended to use virtualenv
 Works as system/native, conda, virtualenv or pipenv

-It is recommended to use Tensorflow 1.5.0 and TF Object Detection 1.0 BEFORE September 2018 Works with 1.5.0 - 1.10 (Not 1.11)
+It is recommended to use Tensorflow 1.5.0.
+Works with 1.5.0 - 1.10 (Not 1.11)
+Works with TF Object Detection 1.0 BEFORE September 2018.
+You simply need to move the train.py out of the legacy folder with later releases.

 Download Python 3.6 and update to pip 18 Create/activate the virtual environment